Dates and Info

 21 Sept – 10th October (TBC) – RAW file submission for final judging stage.

 NB – if you have not had a request for RAWs this does not mean you are unsuccessful.
-We will request some RAWs after final judging.
+We may request some RAWs after final judging.

 Entries are at the following rates.
 Prices given in GBP and Euros are estimates for the convenience of some of our core demographics.
 We will accept almost any international currency, having entries from around the world is very important to us!